tailwindlabs/tailwindcss-typography/README.md

 }
 ```

-Additionally, if you want to use the `theme()` helper function for customization, you can do so:
+Additionally, if you want to use the `theme()` helper function to customize this plugin's styles, you can do so by bringing it into scope:

 ```js
 // tailwind.config.js